Updated June 2, 2023

 - Git checkout [branch_name]: Switching to a defined branch.

-- Git checkout – Switching to a specific branch which absolutely checks out last.
+- Git checkout – Switching to a specific branch that absolutely checks out last.

 - Git checkout – [file_name.doc]: Avoiding or discarding the last changes in the specific file.